deveshjain0/datahub-learn/network-documentation/matic/tutorials/Chainlink-Betting-Game-on-Matic.md

 ## 2. Using MATIC

 In return for providing this service of generating a random number, Oracles need to be paid in MATIC tokens.
-This is paid by the contract that requests the randomness, and payment occurs during the request.
+This is paid by the contract that requests the randomness and payment occurs during the request.

 ## 3. Interacting with Chainlink VRF